vbookshelf/myOfflineAi-PrivacyFirst/README.md

 By using Ai to check the code, even if you don't know anything about programming, you can get a sophisticated privacy compliance report within minutes.
 But it's important to use enterprise grade level models and not the consumer models like Gemini 2.5 Flash.

+### Ollama

+1- The Ollama app goes online to check for updates.
+It automatically downloads updates and then prompts the user to install them.
+There’s no way to disable automatic updates.
+Automatically downloading updates without user consent introduces potential privacy and security risks and erodes trust.

+2- Ollama does not have a public, formal privacy policy that fully addresses scenarios like telemetry or auto-updates.

 <br>

 ## FAQ